Dude Ranch (album): Music

+Artwork and packaging

+The album artwork is themed after cowboy kitsch and was photographed on a Hollywood backlot.

+The band titled the album Dude Ranch after the band's term for parties attended exclusively by men, joking that "there are no girls" at a "dude ranch."
+The band joked that the album was originally titled Attack of the Epileptic Proctologist.
+Some listeners, noting the record's raunchy humor and sexual themes, interpreted the title as a crude double entendre referring to semen—a reading Hoppus says was entirely accidental.
+"We never meant it that way," Hoppus later explained.
+"In the context of Blink-182 album titles, it makes sense as a pun, but that wasn’t the intention.
+I just liked the way the words sounded together."

+The album cover depicts a bull on a farm branded with the logo for the band, with its prominent testicles swinging below.
+The accompanying packaging is themed around cowboy and Western ephemera.
+For the accompanying photography, the band staged a shoot on the Old Mexico backlot at Universal Studios Hollywood, shot by Steven Shea.
+Writing in The Sydney Morning Herald, Vanessa McQuarrie likened the album's cover artwork—which depicts the band dressed as cowboys—to the characters from The Three Amigos.
+The resulting images feature unconventional and intentionally absurd poses.
+"Trams full of tourists passed by, hoping to catch a glimpse of a movie being filmed, but were instead subjected to me in a steel bathtub, fully nude save for soapsuds covering my shame, while Tom scrubbed me down with a mop," Hoppus remembered.

-The cover design, a collage by artist Lou Beach, features a bull with the band's name branded on its rear end, while the packaging is decorated by images of the band as cowboys on a "dude ranch".
+The cover design, a collage by artist Lou Beach, features a bull with the band's name branded on its rear end.
 The gatefold packaging features a painting stating "Greetings from the Blink-182 Dude Ranch," which was intended to be a pastiche of both "cheesy postcards" and a parody of Bruce Springsteen's Greetings from Asbury Park, N.J..
 Art direction for the album was headed by MCA in-house graphic artist Tim Stedman, with Stedman and designer Ashley Pigford crafting the visual package.
-The CD art, a revolver chamber, was designed by artist Victor Gastelum, while the band photography was done by Steven Shea.
+The CD art, a revolver chamber, was designed by artist Victor Gastelum.
 DeLonge recalled in 2012 that the only "bad" aspect of Dude Ranch in retrospect were the jokes found within the inside artwork: "I remember sitting at the Sombrero taco shop going, 'Fuck, we’ve got to finish off our album cover, let's just write some jokes to these cowboy pictures.'
 Why did we do that?
 We should have had better jokes for those pictures."